DanielleQuinn/AAFC_Workshop/README.md

 ### Set Up Instructions

 1. [Install R](https://www.r-project.org/)
 - If you are using Windows, you can do this simply by downloading and running [this .exe file](https://cran.r-project.org/bin/windows/base/release.htm).
 If you are using Mac or Linux, you can follow [this link](https://cran.r-project.org/mirrors.html), select the location nearest to your institution to access the files you will need to download.
-You should have R version 3.6.1.
+You should have R version 3.6.3.

-2. Install the [RStudio IDE](https://www.rstudio.com/products/rstudio/download/#download) by selecting the 1.2.5001 version appropriate for your operating system (Windows, Mac, or Linux/Ubuntu).
+2. Install the [RStudio IDE](https://www.rstudio.com/products/rstudio/download/#download) by selecting the 1.2.5033 version appropriate for your operating system (Windows, Mac, or Linux/Ubuntu).

 *Note that if you have separate user and admin accounts, you should run the installers as administrator (right-click on .exe file and select "Run as administrator" instead of double-clicking).
 Otherwise problems may occur later, for example when installing R packages.*

-3. Download the files contained in [the current repository](https://github.com/DanielleQuinn/AAFC_Workshop) by clicking the green button that says "Clone or Download" and selecting "Download ZIP".
+3. Download the files contained in [the current repository](https://github.com/DanielleQuinn/AAFC_Workshop) by clicking the green button that says "Clone or Download" and selecting "Download ZIP".  **Please note: Module 5 materials will be added shortly**

 4. Unzip these files into a folder on your Desktop called "RWorkshop"